jerryshell/timebank/README.md

 ### `POST /record/create`

-Create record
+Create record.

-You need to add `admin_token` to http header
+You need to add `admin_token` to http header.

 `admin_token` can be customized in environment variables(ADMIN_TOKEN), example: [restart.sh](restart.sh)